 I should have just left it alone with DD-WRT running but you know us tinkerers, curiosity is damn $itch

 I wasn't even aware that there are Tomato builds for the new Broadcom cpu's but obviously there is since you checked.

 You need a serial connection now to the internal serial port of the router.

 A serial connection through a level converter since normal serial comm is 12V while the router has 3.3V TTL serial.
 You can also use a USB -> 3.3V TTL converter, get a Nokia DKU-5 cable or CA-42 cable from ebay (4-5$) and cut the phone connector.
 Connect 3 or 4 wires (depending on type of cable) to the solder pads of the routers serial port and use a terminal program on your pc to break into the bootloader.
-You can then erase the nvram and start a tftp transfer of a fresh dd-wrt binary. _________________ I'm on a whiskey diet, lost 3 days already
+You can then erase the nvram and start a tftp transfer of a fresh dd-wrt binary. _________________ I started out with nothing, and I've still got most of it left

 Here is how I solved my problem and I hope it benefits someone...
 I didn't have to buy a serial cable